jruels/az-databricks-adf/Day1/Lab2.md

    - Select "Azure Database for PostgreSQL"
    - Click "+ New" under linked service
    - Select name of the server you created in Step 2 above
+   - Select the `lab2db` that you created in Step 2
    - Enter your server user name and password
    - Select SSL as encyption method
    - Click on test connection